Materials-Consortia/OPTIMADE/optimade.rst

   and when using the compact format;

-- it avoids having to resort to the transmission of large property values for each constant (but potentially large) property, thus reducing the amount of data transferred and avoiding to perform separate HTTP requests for each individual property.
+- it avoids having to resort to the transmission of large property values for each constant (but potentially large) property, thus reducing the amount of data transferred and avoiding the need to perform separate requests for each individual property.

 Example: